On This Day On This DayRSS FeedFeeds

 1999

-Having already qualified for the Super Six stage by demolishing all comers, South Africa were probably not overly concerned when they lost their final group game against Zimbabwe at Chelmsford.
+Having already qualified for the Super Six stage by demolishing all comers, South Africa were probably not overly concerned when they lost their final group game against Zimbabwe in Chelmsford.
 But the repercussions were considerable: as well as knocking England out, it meant that South Africa carried two fewer points to the Super Six stage.
-With those two points, they'd have finished above Australia in the Super Sixes; had they done that, it would have been the Australians in tears after that fateful tie in the semi-final.
+With those two points, they would have finished above Australia in the Super Sixes and things might have turned out quite different.

 1950